-A sponsored Industry person under the age of 16 years, (such as an apprentice) a Yellow Series Industry Uncleared DCAC.
+A sponsored Industry person under the age of 16 years, (such as an apprentice) a Yellow Series Industry Uncleared DCAC (no NPC is required for applicants under the age of 18).

-- 35. A sponsor is required for all DCAC applications, and should satisfy themselves of the following: - a. that the applicant has a demonstrated requirement or justification to access a Defence site; - b. the DCAC type requested aligns with the intended access requirement; and - where discretion exists, the level of access required is justified, (for example whether access to a single Defence site or national access is justified for Uncleared DCAC holders). - 36.
-Details of the requirements and attributes associated with specific cards are found in Annex A Defence Common Access Card Types. - 37.
-The DCAC sponsor can request a background Police Check before sponsoring an Uncleared DCAC if it is deemed necessary, provided all requirements are met before proceeding with the Police Check.
-The Police Check must be approved by the Director of Base Security Operations E&IG, or their approved delegate, that he/she is satisfied that all of the following requirements are met: - a. a Security Risk Assessment (SRA) justifying this requirement; - any associated costs should be paid directly from the Defence sponsor's cost centre.
-A DCAC applicant or Industry partner should not incur any costs directly or indirectly at any time; - c. is not carried out on any person under the age of 18 years; - d. the Defence sponsor has appropriate written procedures that: - (1) manage information in accordance with the Privacy Act 1988; - (2) align with any legislative instruments or international treaties; - (3) align with Defence policy, including decision making guidelines (for instance, the Good Decision Making in Defence: A Guide for Decision-Makers and Those Who Brief Them); and
+- 31. A sponsor is required for all DCAC applications, and should satisfy themselves of the following: - a. that the applicant has a demonstrated requirement or justification to access a Defence site; - b. the DCAC type requested aligns with the intended access requirement; and - c. where discretion exists, the level of access required is justified, (for example whether access to a single Defence site or national access is justified for Uncleared DCAC holders); and

-(4) includes a framework to address appeals and/or other administrative action if the issue of a DCAC is denied.
+- d.
+For Uncleared Industry Series DCAC, a National Police Check has been conducted and the following requirements met: - The police check is valid within 30 days of the DCAC application being submitted and - The police check is not carried out on any person under the age of 18 - Any associated costs should be paid by the Industry partner or DCAC Applicant. - 32.
+Details of the requirements and attributes associated with specific cards are found in Annex A Defence Common Access Card Types. - 33.
+The DCAC sponsor has appropriate written procedures that: - (1) Manage information in accordance with the Privacy Act 1988; - (2) Align with any legislative instruments or international treaties; - (3) Align with Defence policy, including decision making guidelines (for instance, the Good Administrative Decision Making Manual) and - (4) Includes a framework to address appeals and/or other administrative action if the issue of a DCAC is denied.

-Note: Director of Base Security Operations, E&IG as the Control Implementer, can delegate authority to a project, contract or Defence site for multiple police checks to occur when satisfied that all requirements have been met.
+Note: Director of Security Operations, SEG as the Control Implementer, can delegate authority to a project, contract or Defence site for multiple police checks to occur when satisfied that all requirements have been met.

-38. If the sponsor changes roles or leaves Defence, the sponsor is required to notify the local Pass Office to have their Defence sponsorship records updated.
+34. If the sponsor changes roles or leaves Defence, the sponsor is required to notify the local Pass Office to have their Defence sponsorship records updated.